zhullyb/monyhar/monyhar/docs/testing/code_coverage.md

 standard [assert] directly or through a custom wrapper, the dump will not be written (see [How do crashes affect code coverage?]).

-### Is it possible to obtain code coverage from a full Chromium build?
+### Is it possible to obtain code coverage from a full Monyhar build?

 Yes, with some important caveats.
 It is possible to build `chrome` target with code coverage instrumentation enabled.
 However, there are some inconveniences